Kerry Wood: Personal life

-On February 13, 1999, Wood and former high school teammate Kevin Walker were ticketed for urinating in a parking lot at 1:10 a.m. in Scottsdale, Arizona.
+On February 13, 1999, Wood and former high-school teammate Kevin Walker were ticketed for urinating in a parking lot at 1:10 am in Scottsdale, Arizona.
 Wood missed his initial court appearance and an arrest warrant was issued.
 He later pleaded guilty and paid a fine of $90.

 Wood is married to Sarah Pates of Waukegan, Illinois.
 The couple has one son, Justin, and two daughters, Katie and Charlotte.
 Until 2008, the family resided in the Old Town neighborhood of Chicago.

 While playing for the Cubs, the Woods hosted a celebrity bowling tournament called Kerry Wood's Strike Zone, which also featured a silent auction that raised over $2 million.

 On June 24, 2013, while paddleboarding in waters in Chicago, Wood happened upon a corpse floating in Belmont Harbor.
-He immediately reported the grisly discovery to local authorities, who determined the deceased to be a 40-year-old man who had been reported missing by a North Side nursing home days earlier.
+He immediately reported the discovery to local authorities, who determined the deceased to be a 40-year-old man who had been reported missing by a North Side nursing home days earlier.